EDUCBA Logo

 #1 Pneumatic Load Cell

 Pneumatic load cells utilize air pressure and consist of an elastic diaphragm coupled to a platform surface, which balances the object being weighed.
 A pressure gauge is also included, as well as an air regulator that restricts the flow of air pressure.
-The scale balances the weight of the object by using pressurized air and calculates its weight based on the amount of air required.
-The reading is subsequently converted into an electrical signal by the pressure gauge.
+The scale balances the object’s weight using pressurized air and calculates its weight based on the air required.
+The pressure gauge subsequently converts the reading into an electrical signal.

 #2 Capacitive Load Cell